Rice Terraces, Northern Philippines

 Philippines Traveller's Information

-The Philippines has a population of around approx. 90 million people.
-6 million of which make up the so called cultural minority group.
-E.g. the Ifugao, Kalinga, Mangyan of Mindoro, T’Boli of the Mindanao Mountains or the Negritoes throughout the country.
+The Philippines has a population of around approx. 90 million people and an annula growth rate around 2%, making it one of the most populous and fastest growing countries on Earth.
+6 million of its 90 million population make up the so called cultural minority group.
+E.g. the Ifugao, Kalinga, Mangyan of Mindoro, T’Boli of the Mindanao Mountains or the Negrito (the original inhabitants, now numbering only about 30,000) throughout the country.
 From a long history of Western colonial rule, interspersed with the visits of traders, evolved friendly, hospitable people of a unique blend of East and West.
 Two third of the population is living mainly from fishing and agriculture.

 Some 80% of the population is Catholic, 15 % Muslim.
 Especially in the South, Malay / Indonesian influences are strong.
 Malacanang Palace is the official residence of the Philippine President.

 Island Hopping in Palawan, Philippines

 Relatively isolated from the Asian mainland, The Philippine Archipelago is made up of 7,107 islands.
 2000 island of which are inhabited and 2500 are so small, they aren’t even named.
 From North to West the Philippines stretches for 1850 kilometers, from East to West 1100 kilometers.